steveandroulakis/shell-novice/02-theRoot-thePath.md

 ### Shell navigation in general

-- `~ == /home/john` tilda is a convinient short cut
+- `~ == /home/john` tilde is a convinient short cut to your home directory (see below)
-- `.`  is current directory
+- `.`  is your current directory
 - `..` is parent directory relative to where you are
-- `cd ..` is to go up a directory
+- eg. `cd ..` is to go up a directory (to its parent)

+### Your 'home' directory.

+While you may be able to look around the root (eg. '/') path on a system, you probably won't be able to modify any information at that level.

+This is because:
+ * The root contains many important parts that make your computer run properly
+ * These parts affect every user account on the computer and so its important to have them reliable for all
+ * If everyone could modify files from the root downwards, it would be relatively easy to accidentally break the system for all users, including yourself.

+Think of the system root as containing a car's engine area (under the bonnet, or hood).
+You should know what you're doing if you're messing about there, and what you do will affect all passengers of the car.

+Because of this, users on systems have _home directories_.
+This may look like `/home/john` (eg. by default on many Linux systems) or `/Users/john` on Macs.
+The home directory is like a passenger seat of a car.
+You can put your seatbelt on.
+You can make your window go up or down.
+You can help yourself, but without adversely affecting anybody else.

+When you log into a system (by `ssh` or just opening a terminal on your computer, you start by default in your home directory).

+Home directories are parts of a system that only you should be able to create and modify data within.
+Your tools should output information into there, with the peace of mind that you have full control.
+You can even install tools here, just for yourself to use.

+A shortcut for _my home directory_ is the tilde character: `~`.
+For example, in the shell: `cd ~/` means 'take me to my home directory'.
+This becomes really useful as we go along.

-> ## Tilda {.callout}
+> ## Tilde {.callout}
-> The reason you never see `/home/john/` behiind your prompt, is because it is replaced by tilda.
+> The reason you never see `/home/john/` behiind your prompt, is because it is replaced by tilde.
-> Can you see the tilda behind your prompt now ..?
+> Can you see the tilde behind your prompt now ..?

 > ## Dot and Dot Dot {.callout}
 >
-> `.` is current directory.
-It means definatelly from this, current directory
+> `.` is your current directory.
+It means 'from this, current directory'
-> e.g vim or ./vim will run two different programs
+> e.g cat would run the program `cat` that reads the contents of your files, but `./cat` would try and run a program called `cat` living in the current directory you're in.

 ~~~ {.bash}
 $ pwd